SCOPE OF THIS CHAPTER

 - Children's Centres offer a combination of group and centre activity and outreach work which is targeted at the most vulnerable under 8’s and their families.
 In addition, universal services such as health clinics and 'Stay and Play' sessions are available in the majority of centres;

-- If either a Social Care or Mat worker has a family on their case with a child under 5, it is the worker's responsibility to register the child/family with a centre in their locality, and support them to access the most appropriate services.
+- If either a Social Care or Early Help worker has a family on their case with a child under 8, it is the worker's responsibility to register the child/family with a centre in their locality, and support them to access the most appropriate services.

 For other professionals and partners, referral for a targeted service should be sent to VCM on either a pre early help assessment checklist if the family just require access to activities and an Early Help Assessment if they require an outreach service form a family visitor.